 Fellow American Society of Metabolic and Bariatric Surgeons

 At Healthy Steps we have always believed that the treatment of obesity should be approached in a comprehensive manner.
-Our medical director has been providing this level of care for more than 15 years.
+I have been providing this level of care for more than 25 years.
 Our bariatric surgery patients go through an intensive program of education in lifestyle, nutrition, exercise, and psychologic preparation.
 We have had patients lose 20 pounds, 50 pounds, and even 80 or more pounds prior to surgery.
 Friends and loved ones have seen these benefits and have repeatedly asked us if they could go through the Healthy Steps program without the surgery.
 For patients with

-obesity and metabolic syndrome, we are proud to now offer just that!
+obesity and metabolic syndrome, we are proud to now offer a non-surgical program!

 Metabolic syndrome is an especially harmful combination of large waist circumference, high blood pressure, diabetes or “pre” diabetes, and poor cholesterol profile in the blood.
 Part of the cause is the inability of the body to use insulin effectively, and the hallmark is abdominal fat.
 It is estimated that one in four adults is afflicted.
 In a study of 2 million prescription records it was found that the annual prescription cost to treat the disease was over $4000 per year, per patient.
 In addition to the financial costs, people with metabolic syndrome are also twice as likely to suffer a heart attack or stroke, and three times as likely to die early from those causes.